What is GPS RTK?

 RTK is short for real time kinematics.
 A GPS receiver capable of RTK takes in the normal signals from the Global Navigation Satellite Systems along with a correction stream to achieve 2.5cm positional accuracy.
 GNSS includes satellites from GPS (USA), Glonass (Russia), Beidou (China), and Galileo (Europe).
 On top of these signals an RTK receiver takes in an RTCM correction stream and then calculates your location with 2.5cm accuracy in real time.
 The rate varies between receivers but most will output a solution at least once per second; some receivers can output this higher precision solution up to 4 times a second.
 RTK capable GPS receivers used to be thousands of dollars and were limited to professional surveyors and government groups.
 Thanks to science, math, and economics, RTK receivers are now less than $200.

-On the left we have a extremely high quality GPS receiver (NEO-M8P-2) with no correction data.
+On the left we have a extremely high quality GPS receiver (the NEO-M8P-2 seen above) with no correction data.
 The position wanders greatly over 1.5 meters and beyond.
 On the right the same receiver, with the same antenna, with RTCM correction data brings the position under 25cm with tight groupings under 10cm.

 Did You Say 2.5 cm?
 Zomg How Do I Get 2.5 cm Accuracy!?